openstack/kolla/doc/source/admin/image-building.rst

-If you don't, you can also run ``kolla-build`` without a ``kolla-build.conf`` or with the file you find in the ``etc_examples`` folder of the Kolla pip package.
+If you don't, you can also run ``kolla-build`` without a ``kolla-build.conf`` or with the file you find in the ``etc_examples`` folder of the Kolla Python package.
 But you should only do that for testing purposes, if at all.

 .. code-block:: console

-   pip install tox
+   python3 -m pip install tox
    cd kolla/
    tox -e genconfig